 - Bowel obstruction.
 Crohn's disease affects the full thickness of the intestinal wall.
 Over time, parts of the bowel can thicken and narrow, which may block the flow of digestive contents.
 You may require surgery to remove the diseased portion of your bowel.

 - Malnutrition.
 Diarrhea, abdominal pain and cramping may make it difficult for you to eat or for your intestine to absorb enough nutrients to keep you nourished.
 It's also common to develop anemia due to low iron or vitamin B-12 caused by the disease.

 - Fistulas.
-Sometimes inflammation can extend completely through the intestinal wall, creating a fistula — an abnormal connection between different body parts.
+Sometimes inflammation can extend completely through the intestinal wall, creating a fistula — an atypical connection between different body parts.
 Fistulas near or around the anal area (perianal) are the most common kind.
-In some cases, a fistula may become infected and form an abscess.
+But they can also occur internally or toward the wall of the abdominal area.
+In some cases, a fistula may become infected and form an infected pocket of pus known as an abscess.